 This project revolves around my great-aunt's house in Wisconsin, which was designed by Gus A. Krasin and built under the supervision of my great-grandfather Hamilton Roddis in 1914.
-Last year, as my great-aunt neared the end of her life, the future of this house, which had been significant to the psyche of my extended family for nearly one hundred years, began to look uncertain.
+In 2011, as my great-aunt neared the end of her life, the future of this house, which had been significant to the psyche of my extended family for nearly one hundred years, began to look uncertain.
 I turned to photography as a way of documenting and preserving that shared history.

 As I unearthed buried objects found in drawers and dark closets throughout the house, I realized it was not only a documentary project but also a personal investigation of nostalgia and how we envision the past from the present perspective.
 How do we prepare for the passage of time and teach ourselves to remember the past?
 What do we leave behind by accident or on purpose?

 This is how one family left their memories to be found and how I choose to remember.